deeheber/danielle-heberling-dot-xyz/content/blog/dlq-messages/index.md

 For a solid and succinct description of the benefits of a DLQ (alongside lots of other info about them,) check out the AWS documentation <a href="https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html#sqs-dead-letter-queues-benefits" target="_blank" rel="noopener noreferrer">here</a>.

+**Update December 1, 2021** - AWS has added the ability to redrive your SQS messages in the console.
+See [here](https://aws.amazon.com/about-aws/whats-new/2021/12/amazon-sqs-dead-letter-queue-management-experience-queues/) for more information.

 >Note: This post was originally published on https://www.stackery.io/